inaimathi/gtypist-single-space/gtypist.typ

  :surance that your plan does not fail.
 I certainly would not want :to duplicate for you the kind of education given me.
  :
- :    Be different by following more than one new idea, including :some of your own.
+ :Be different by following more than one new idea, including :some of your own.
 If you can carefully take fair advantage of :every available condition, everybody should accept you cordially, :as answering to the character of a gentleman.
 Mother is enclosing